philipp-r/MailChimp-Comment/readme.md

 Version 2.1

+You can support by donating Bitcoins to 1Gm17aVTdMvZoCXnqzd3CTiXzRguKpJDPi

 ## Plugin Description

 Adds a checkbox to a WordPress comment form so people can subscribe to your MailChimp list.